higherordinal/FlavorConnect/DEPLOYMENT_GUIDE.md

 ### .htaccess Files

-The repository contains Bluehost-specific .htaccess files that are optimized for the production environment.
-During deployment, you need to rename these files:
+The repository contains Bluehost-specific .htaccess files in the `production` folder that are optimized for the production environment.
+During deployment, you need to copy and rename these files:

 #### Main .htaccess (in public directory)

-1. Locate the Bluehost-specific file: `public/.bluehost-htaccess`
+1. Locate the Bluehost-specific file: `production/.bluehost-main-htaccess`
 2. **Delete** any existing `.htaccess` file in the public directory
-3. Rename `.bluehost-htaccess` to `.htaccess` when deploying to Bluehost
+3. Copy `.bluehost-main-htaccess` to the public directory and rename it to `.htaccess`

 The Bluehost-specific version includes:
 - Absolute path references instead of relative paths